Academic advising is a critical part of your Mason experience. It is essential for keeping you on track during your academic career here.

 3102 Peterson Family Health Sciences Hall

-To make an appointment please go to Academic Advising and log in with your GMU NetID and password.
+To make an appointment please go to Navigate Mason and login with your GMU NetID and password.

 Non-Mason students please e-mail Claudia Borke directly to make an appointment.

 If you are an undeclared student pursuing bioengineering as your major, please make sure you are on Ms. Borke’s email list.

 Transfer and test credit: How IB/AP credit transfers and testing out options.

 Study elsewhere: Taking summer classes elsewhere?
 Deadline May 1st for all respective signatures.
 Talk to your advisor first.

 Degree evaluation: Run your degree evaluation once you have declared your concentration.

 The Department of Bioengineering offers an Honors Program that creates a community of outstanding scholars in bioengineering who share a commitment to learning, service, and leadership.
 The program is based on the bioengineering curriculum and is distinct from the University Honors Curriculum.